edgecollective/soil-health/updates/update_002a.md

 The 'RSSI' (a measure of signal strength) was about -120 dB (not the best, but not the worst.
 And this is with a simple wire antenna on the remote node, and many houses and trees in between the remote node and the gateway).

+Next week, Don will add the more robust antenna to the remote node, and see if he can find a test location that allows for a longer range of line-of-sight connection.